Gary, Indiana

 Bass notes pulse through the air from a DJ booth, thatched roof lit by generator-powered lasers and battery-powered sparklers in soft sand.
 Forty souls surround the booth, bodies in motion ringed with glow sticks, beach chairs and coolers completing the perimeter.
 A row of mansions watch the shore in stately silence from a low bluff, now in almost total darkness, but the roaming spotlights occasionally reveal a perfectly kept lawn or towering flagpole.

 I walk from the ocean towards the party, shoes in one hand, and a crushed plastic bottle in the other.
 My yellow corduroy shirt and orange linen trousers are soaked to the chest, and I’m covered in sand.
 A wide-brimmed black hat casts my face even deeper into shadow.
-It’s summer in the Midwest, so even though the water is cold, the warm breeze keeps me from shivering.
-I look like a 60s time traveler that fell into the ocean.

 You know that feeling when you’re in a crowd and you think you can hear everyone talking about you and even when they’re not talking about you you can feel everyone thinking about you and you’re not sure if it’s all in your head but you’re pretty sure it’s not?
-You must be imagining it, because why would they be talking about you well they’re probably talking about you because you look like a freak standing by yourself in your soaked oversized clothes and ridiculous hat no you’re definitely imagining it no they’re definitely looking.
+You must be imagining it because why would they be talking about you well they’re probably talking about you because you look like a freak standing by yourself in your soaked oversized clothes and ridiculous hat no you’re definitely imagining it no they’re definitely looking.

 It’s paranoia or it’s insight, but either way I hover on the edge of the party until the feeling becomes unbearable.